CloudLabs-MOC/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-02_instructions.md

 19. Return to the Azure portal, and navigate to the **Home** blade.

-> **Result**: After you completed this exercise, you have created a Data Lake Gen II Storage account named awdlsstudxx that has a file system named data that contains two weblog files that are ready to be used by the Data scientists at AdventureWorks.
+> **Result**: After you completed this exercise, you have created a Data Lake Gen II Storage account named awdlsstud(deploymentID) that has a file system named data that contains two weblog files that are ready to be used by the Data scientists at AdventureWorks.